 Punishments for Juvenile Offenders

-Whether you are eligible depends on the alleged conduct the terms would are often negotiated by your West Palm Beach juvenile defense attorney.
+Whether you are eligible depends on the alleged conduct the terms would are often negotiated by your juvenile defense Attorney in West Palm Beach.
 Juvenile Diversion Program participation is often at the discretion of the Prosecutor.

 These programs utilize alcohol and substance abuse programs, help youth overcome behavioral problems, address educational requirements, teach vocational skills and use other treatments for rehabilitation so that the Juvenile has a better chance of living a law-abiding productive life in our community.